 If a data lake is one approach to data architecture, a data mesh is its philosophical opposite.
 Similar to the advent of micro-services for software engineering, data mesh is a transition away from monolithic structures and towards flexibility, scalability, and accessibility.

+So, what is a data mesh vs data lake?
 First conceptualized by ThoughtWorks consultant Zhamak Dehghani, a data mesh is a data platform architecture that embraces the ubiquity of organizational data by implementing a domain-oriented, self-serve approach to architectural design.

 Data mesh borrows from Eric Evans’ theory of domain-driven design, which is a software development paradigm that matches the structure and language of code with its corresponding business domain.